0quaaD/Museum-Clustering-Model/README.md

 ## 📌 Future Work

-- Add interactive map with Folium or Leaflet
+- Add interactive map with Folium or Leaflet ✅ (done)
-- Try clustering with additional features (type of museum, size)
+- Try clustering with additional features (type of museum, size) ✅ (done)
-- Integrate dashboard with Streamlit
+- Integrate dashboard with Streamlit ❌ (not yet)

 ## 🚀 Run This Project